-It is required by law that each teacher candidate be officially certified to teach students in the classroom of accredited public and private Kansas schools.
-The certificate must have the proper information concerning the student teaching assignment and be signed by the institutional officer.
-The teacher candidate is given the original certificate to present at the teaching site.
-A copy is sent to the Kansas State Department of Education, and a copy is retained in the student's file in Office of Field Placement and Licensure (OFPL) (VH 208).
-The Principal will keep the original for the duration of student teaching in that building OR turn it over to the main district office.
-If the teacher candidate is in more than one building, he/she should show the original to both principals and provide a copy for one.
+It is required by law that each intern be officially certified to teach students in the classroom of accredited public and private Kansas schools.
+The certificate must have the proper information concerning the internship assignment and be signed by the institutional officer.
+The intern is given the original certificate to present at the teaching site.
+A copy is sent to the Kansas State Department of Education, and a digital copy is retained in the Office of Field Placement and Licensure (OFPL in VH 208).
+The Principal will keep the original for the duration of the internship in that building OR turn it over to the main district office.
+If the intern is in more than one building, he/she should show the original to both principals and provide a copy for one.
 The candidate should make a copy of the certificate(s) for her/his records/file.
-At the completion of student teaching, the teacher candidate may ask for the original certificate to be returned and retain the original certificate(s).
+At the completion of the internship, the intern may ask for the original certificate to be returned and retain the original certificate(s).